opnsense/docs/source/development/frontend/view_js_helpers.rst

 *   useRequestHandlerOnGet

-    *   Boolean value which enables the use of the request handler when a :code:`get` request is executed ot fetch data for the dialog.
+    *   Boolean value which enables the use of the request handler when a :code:`get` request is executed to fetch data for the dialog.
 This can be used to add parameters to the request.

 *   onBeforeRenderDialog